Understanding Health Insurance Options

 What About TennCare?

-TennCare is the state of Tennessee’s Medicaid program, which provides health insurance for qualified low-income individuals.
+TennCare is the state of Tennessee’s Medicaid program, which provides health insurance to mostly low-income pregnant women, parents or caretakers of a minor child, children and individuals who are elderly or have a disability.
 For more information about eligibility for TennCare and covered services, visit their website.
 You can also call the Tennessee Health Connection Call Center at 855-259-0701 from 7 a.m. to 7 p.m.
 CST if you have questions about your eligibility or to see if you qualify.

 When an Individual Turns 26